-A Noisette rose with smooth almost thornless stems, glossy foliage and abundant growth.
+The Madame Alfred Carriere Noisette rose has smooth almost thornless stems, glossy foliage and abundant growth.
 One of the loveliest roses around with its continuous flowering of abundant fragrant pink tinted creamy coloured roses.
 Flowers are followed by showy red or purple fruits.

-Very vigoruous and hardy in all but the most severe weather (Big freeze).
+Very vigorous and hardy in all but the most severe weather (Big freeze).

 Cultivation Grow in full sun with fertile, humus-rich, moist but well-drained soil.
 For best flowering apply a balanced fertiliser and mulch in late winter or early spring and a balanced fertiliser again in early summer.
 Tolerant of poor soil and shade.
 Suitable for climbing into small-medium trees.

-Mme Alfred Carriere prefers a sheltered west, east or south facing aspect but can thrive on a north wall.
-It can be grown in most soils, clay, loam, sand and chalk and is therefore an easy and rewarding rose to have in ones garden giving great pleasure to humans and the birds and bees.
+Mme.
+Alfred Carriere prefers a sheltered west, east or south-facing aspect but can thrive on a north wall.
+It can be grown in most soils, clay, loam, sand, and chalk, and is therefore easy and rewarding rose to have in one’s garden giving great pleasure to humans and the birds and bees.

-A very versatile trouble free rose it will grow on any aspect including a North wall.
-It tends to get slightly neglected due to its strong and trouble free growth but always gives its best in its glorious scented blooms.
+Rose Alfred Carriere is a very versatile trouble-free rose it will grow on any aspect including a North wall.
+It tends to get slightly neglected due to its strong and trouble-free growth but always gives its best in its glorious scented blooms.

-A vigorous, tough and reliable rose which can reach heights of 20ft – 6metres or more, with lovely frothy blooms of white, with hints of pale pink and rich cream.
+A vigorous, tough, and reliable rose that can reach heights of 20ft – 6 metres or more, with lovely frothy blooms of white, with hints of pale pink and rich cream.
 It flowers throughout the summer and into the autumn.
 The first flush is quite spectacular with its mass of scented blooms.
 Keep deadheading to encourage repeat flowering.

 Symbolism, Folklore & Old Wives Tales : Symbolism, Folklore & Old Wives Tales: